baremetal-engine/BareMetal/README.md

 ---

 ## 🎯 The Objective

-Run photorealistic graphics on original PS2 hardware by offloading the responsibility of graphics processing to the game engine and not the GPU.
+Run photorealistic graphics on original PS2 hardware by shifting the burden of rendering from the GPU to the game engine.

+Instead of brute-forcing visuals at runtime, we precompute everything the player will see—so the GPU does less, and the game looks better.

+---

 ## 🔧 What Is BareMetal?
 BareMetal is an open-source, ultra-optimized game engine forked from Godot with a radical goal: